Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 Xiù sighed as he turned the TV off, and whatever force had been drawing her to it snapped off.
 She sat back, looked away and rubbed her eyes.

-"...I just wish it wasn’t so...on the nose," she said.
-"I mean, we’ve *said* that we worried about this stuff and that we don’t like the situation and...everything…"
+"...I just wish it wasn’t so... on the nose," she said.
+"I mean, we’ve *said* that we worried about this stuff and that we don’t like the situation and... everything…"

 She looked up and shrugged helplessly.
 "What more can we do?
 Don’t they trust us?"